-Visiting Schools and Attending School Events Rationale The board should be informed about teaching and learning in the schools, including school climate, behavior, strengths and weaknesses of each school.
-Board members are encouraged to visit schools and attend school events.
-Protocol As a professional courtesy, trustees will schedule school visits through the site administration with notification to the superintendent or designee The superintendent will ensure that staff is aware of the process and protocols for trustees visiting the classrooms.
-Board members with children at the schools are able to visit the classroom to speak with the teacher regarding their child.
-If said board member would like to volunteer or observe in the classroom, please schedule with the teacher and principal and let the superintendent know of your intentions.
-All board members are to sign in with the office when visiting schools.
+- As a professional courtesy, trustees will schedule school visits through the site administration with notification to the superintendent or designee - The superintendent will ensure that staff is aware of the process and protocols for trustees visiting the classrooms. - Board members with children at the schools are able to visit the classroom to speak with the teacher regarding their child.
+If said board member would like to volunteer or observe in the classroom, please schedule with the teacher and principal and let the superintendent know of your intentions. - All board members are to sign in with the office when visiting schools.

-We have read and agreed to the aforementioned governance team norms and protocols in order to support a positive and productive working relationship amongst the Point Arena Joint Union School District Board of Education, staff, students, parents, and the greater community.
+We have read and agreed to the aforementioned governance team norms and protocols in order to support a positive and productive working relationship amongst the Point Arena Schools (Arena Union Elementary and Point Arena Joint Union High School) District Board of Education, staff, students, parents, and the greater community.